laracasts/Code-Katas-in-PHP/README.md

 # PHP Code Katas

-PHP implementations and tests of the most popular code katas
+PHP implementations and tests of the most popular code katas.
+The project is a fork from a Jeffrey Ways'   [repository](https://github.com/laracasts/Code-Katas-in-PHP).

 ## Requirements